adamaaronson/adamaaronson.github.io/publications.md

 permalink: /publications/
 ---

-I've been lucky enough to have some of my crossword puzzles published in real live newspapers and other publications!
-Here's a list of said puzzles, along with links to where you can solve them.
+Here's a full list of my crosswords that have been published in newspapers and other publications, along with links to where you can solve them.

 <small>(\* = subscription required)</small>